ntua-unit-of-control-and-informatics/PFAS_biokinetics_models/README.md

 # PFAS_biokinetics_models
-This repository contains code for developing biokinetics model for PFAS under the SCENARIOS H2020 project
+This repository contains R code for developing biokinetics models for describing PFAS biodistribution in several environmental species and deploying as web services on Jaqpot (https://www.jaqpot.org/).
+This work is part of the SCENARIOS EU H2020 project (https://scenarios-project.eu/).
+The list of available biokinetics models will be updated throughout the lifespan of the project.